ChayanidTermph/Poker111-OnlineGame/README.md

 ## 🎯 Project Objective

+**Project Instruction:** Playing Poker on the Internet (4 students/group) - Develop a program to simulate an online Poker playing which can maintain the security close to the real playing, eg., **can prevent from any type of cheating.**

 The main goal of this project is to design and implement a secure, real-time, and fair multiplayer poker game using web technologies.
 It emphasizes principles of secure communication, user authentication, and game integrity to align with security practices taught in ITCS461.

 ## 🛡️ Key Features